This policy applies to all RIT employees.

 Student employees, part-time employees and adjunct faculty are not typically eligible.

-If the FMLA-qualifying absence is for a reason that does not qualify for pay continuation, the employee may either use vacation or take the leave without pay.
-If the employee has a grandfathered sick time bank (June 30, 2005), he/she may use this time to care for an eligible family member who has a serious health condition when approved under the FMLA.
+If the FMLA-qualifying absence is for a reason that does not qualify for pay continuation as outlined above, the employee may either use vacation time, if available, or take the leave without pay.
+If the employee has a grandfathered sick time bank (June 30, 2005), they may use this time to care for an eligible family member who has a serious health condition when approved under the FMLA or for their own serious health condition when approved under FMLA but not under short-term disability (STD).

 During FMLA leave, an employee's job is protected.
 This means that when you return from an absence covered by FMLA, you must be restored to your original job, or to an equivalent job with equivalent pay and benefits.
 In addition, your use of FMLA leave cannot result in the loss of any employment benefit that you earned or were entitled to before you used the time off.
 To qualify for FMLA job protection, you are required to report your absence to Prudential as soon as possible, but without exception, no later than two business days after learning of the need for leave.
-Refer to the Sick/Personal Time and Short-term disability summary for details on reporting absences.
+Refer to the Short-Term Disability summary for details on reporting absences.

 For FMLA eligibility purposes, the 12-month period is a rolling 12 months, counted backward from the first day an employee takes FMLA leave.